 After the workshop, the host will

-- Send attendance and any other feedback to the Carpentries Workshop Administrator
+Send attendance and any other feedback to The Carpentries Workshop Administration Team

 Payment for workshops is generally due 30 days after the invoice is issued.

-Invoices overdue 4 or more months may lead to the cessation of work on current activities involving the organization to whom the overdue invoice was issued until the payment process is addressed.
+Invoices overdue 4 or more months may lead to the cessation of work on current activities involving the organisation to whom the overdue invoice was issued until the payment process is addressed.

-The Program Manager or Workshop Administrator will introduce workshop hosts and instructors.
+The Workshop Administration Team will introduce workshop hosts and instructors.